yegor256/blog/_drafts/notes.md

 ---
 layout: post
-title: "What To Worry About In Convertible Notes?"
+title: "What to Worry About in Convertible Notes?"
 date: 2015-10-20
 place: Palo Alto, CA
 tags: management startup
 description:
-  ...
+  Convertible notes is a popular instrument of seed investments, used by early-stage investors.
+Here is what you should pay attention to, as a founder.
 keywords:
   - convertible notes
   - convertible notes examples